SixGenInc/Noctilucent/README.md

 1. Setup a standard Cloak + Shadowsocks server using [this script](https://github.com/HirbodBehnam/Shadowsocks-Cloak-Installer/blob/master/Cloak2-Installer.sh).
 2. Download a [shadowsocks-rust binary](https://github.com/shadowsocks/shadowsocks-rust/releases) for your platform.
-3. Use the `noctilucent-cloak-clinet` and `sslocal` to create a local SOCKS proxy that is hidden behind a Cloudflare hosted domain.
+3. Use the `noctilucent-cloak-client` and `sslocal` to create a local SOCKS proxy that is hidden behind a Cloudflare hosted domain.
 Example configs are available in `Cloak/example_config` and should be edited to match the values given by the Cloak + Shadowsocks setup script.

 ## Thanks